rringer/eSports/README.md

 ## Overview

-eSports Skillet is designed to create the baseline configurations nessisary to support eSports.
+The eSports Skillet is designed to create the baseline configurations nessisary to support eSports.
+This includes options for:
+-IronSkillet configurations
+-Virtual Wire or L3 deployments
+-QoS prioritization for eSports and eSport streaming applications -Tuning rule for day-2 policy optimizer

 The security policy provides for outbound policies using IronSkillet best practice security profiles and groups where it was possible.